-We offer Day Care, Therapy, Vocational Training, Early Intervention, Welfare, Outreach and various other programs for individuals with intellectual and developmental disabilities We are currently providing services to 55 children between the ages 5 to 25 years.
-Most of our children are from the underprivileged section of the society.
+We offer various programs like Special Education, Therapy, Digital Skills Training, Vocational Training, Early Intervention, Welfare, Outreach Program and various other programs for individuals with intellectual and developmental disabilities We are currently providing services to 105 children between the ages 5 to 25 years and 8 Adults from various socio-economic backgrounds.

-“Promote understanding, acceptance, and full community inclusion for the disabled.”
+“Promote Understanding, acceptance and full community inclusion for the challenged.”

 Wards is the brain child of Mr. C.M.Kathavarayan, a visually impaired person who started WARDS in the year 1992.
 He was born in a village called Gingee, South Arcot District, Tamil Nadu on 15th June, 1949.
 He migrated to Bangalore when he was seven years old.
 When he was a child he once suffered from high fever and became totally blind due to the usage of local medicines.
 The world virtually looked to him as if he has lost his life with no respect in the society.
 He grew up with the smear sympathy and pity from the people around.
 However he was not knowing the effect of the sightless world in which he grew with symbol of laughter, poverty and stigma.